Take Action: Stop Amazon's Police State

 But mayors and city officials have the power to stop police from entering into these partnerships, which is why we are calling on local elected officials to ban and stop these deceptive partnerships.

-Sign the petition to tell your mayor and elected city officials: “Stop police from entering into for-profit surveillance partnerships with companies like Amazon Ring.
-These partnerships undermine our democratic process and basic civil liberties; they should be banned.”
+Sign the petition to tell your mayor and elected city officials: “Stop police surveillance partnerships with Amazon Ring.
+These partnerships undermine our democratic process and allow police to access surveillance footage to arrest protesters; they should be banned.”

 From: [Your Name]

-Stop police from entering into for-profit surveillance partnerships with companies like Amazon Ring.
-These partnerships undermine our democratic process and basic civil liberties; they should be banned.
+Stop police from entering into for-profit surveillance partnerships with Amazon Ring.
+These partnerships undermine our democratic process and allow police to access surveillance footage to arrest protesters; they should be banned.